-Sales to our top 10 largest customers amounted to approximately 63% of our total sales in the nine months ended July 31, 2020, with our top customer, Kroger (including its affiliates), accounting for approximately 12% of our total sales in the same period.
+Sales to our top 10 largest customers amounted to approximately 60% of our total sales in 2019, with our top customer, Kroger (including its affiliates), accounting for approximately 15% of our total sales in 2019.
 We expect that a significant portion of our revenues will continue to be derived from a relatively small number of customers.
 We believe these customers make purchase decisions based on a combination of price, product quality, consumer demand, customer service performance, desired inventory levels and other factors that may be important to them at the time the purchase decisions are made.
 Changes in our customers' strategies or purchasing patterns, including a reduction in the number of suppliers from which they purchase, may adversely affect our sales.
 Additionally, our customers may face financial or other difficulties which may impact their operations and cause them to reduce their level of purchases from us, which could adversely affect our results of operations.
-Customers also one or more of our products.
-If sales of a reduction may have a material adverse effect on our business, financial condition, and results of operations.
+Customers also may respond to any price increase that we may implement by reducing their purchases from us, resulting in reduced sales of our products.
+If sales of our products to one or more of our largest customers are reduced, this reduction may have a material adverse effect on our business, financial condition, and results of operations.
 Any bankruptcy or other business disruption involving one of our significant customers also could adversely affect our results of operations.